 Though this may sound like the ultimate oxymoron, or an utter impossibility, I first dipped my toe – er, chip – into this gooey deliciousness for the first time about five years ago, and it’s become a snacking standby at my house on game day.

 Vegan for Everybody, available on Amazon

 Made with a thick, savory, and satisfying base of boiled potato and carrot, with plenty of nooch, some chopped onion and minced poblano, and other flavorful ingredients like canned chipotles in adobo, cumin, and mustard powder mixed in, the rich, orangey-yellow color and savory, spicy flavor is exactly what you’re looking for when you’ve got a bowl of naked tortilla chips on your hands and a case of the vegan munchies.

-You’ll find this recipe in “Vegan for Everybody” from America’s Test Kitchen, and you can snag a copy to add to your cookbook shelf on Amazon.
+You’ll find this recipe in “Vegan for Everybody” from America’s Test Kitchen, and you can snag a copy to add to your cookbook shelf on Amazon as a perfect holiday cookbook gift for yourself or for someone interested in vegan cooking and baking.
 I also highly recommend the recipe from this book for kale Caesar salad!

 ‘Nuff Said About Nooch